-Fagus hold 9 to 10 lectures each year: there is no lecture in December.
-The Annual General Meeting is held in February, and in either June or July the lecture is replaced with a summer social event.
+Fagus hold 10/11 lectures each year.
+There is no lecture in December.
+The Annual General Meeting is held in February and in either June or July the lecture may be replaced with a summer social event

 Every member receives a newsletter, which is produced three times a year, usually March, June and November, informing them of forthcoming lectures, garden visits, and Fagus news.

 Members are very welcome to contribute to the newsletter and to advertise charity open garden events.
 Articles must be submitted at least one month prior to publication; copy deadlines and editors contact details are in the newsletter.

 We are very grateful to Nigel North at Middlecombe Nurseries, Wrington for sponsoring the Newsletter.